France hunting season 2021: Five facts about la chasse

 Hunters are forbidden to shoot in the direction of roads, paths or public places.
 They also must put up signs to warn the public when they are hunting.

-France last EU country to ban glue traps
+5. France was the last EU country to ban glue traps for birds

 The practice was legal in only five departments in France: Alpes-de-Haute-Provence, Alpes-Maritimes, Bouches-du-Rhône, Var and Vaucluse.